Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

-is a special case of the general disturbance model~\eqref{eq:model}, obtained by setting $\nth=\nd$, $f(x,u,d)=F(x,u,d)$, $g(x,d)=G(x,d)$, $d_x(k) = d_y(k) = \theta(k)$ and $h(x,u,\theta)=\theta$.
-Vice versa, given the model in~\eqref{eq:model}, one can obtain the model in~\eqref{eq:constant-dist} by setting $\nd=\nth$, $d(k)=\theta(k)$, $F(x,u,d)=f(x,u,h(x,u,d))$, and $G(x,d)=g(x,h(x,u,d))$.
-It is therefore apparent that the two disturbance modeling frameworks are mathematically equivalent.
-However, we believe that our framework has the advantage of being more structured, as it explicitly models the disturbance vector as the output of a parametric nonlinear model of the state and input vectors, with $\theta$ being the vector of disturbance model parameters, while in~\eqref{eq:constant-dist}, the underlying modeling assumption is that the disturbance is an unknown constant, which is fully justified by the fact that the emphasis is on compensating steady-state errors when tracking constant set-points.

-We remark also that in~\cite{pannocchia2015} the authors assume that the number $\nx$ of model states is equal to the order $\nxp$ of the plant state $x_\p$, while in our paper we do not make such an assumption.
-We do not even assume that $\nxp$ is known.
+\begin{remark} In a practical setting, it may not be possible to choose a $r(k)$ that is known to satisfy Assumptions~\ref{ass:trackability} and~\ref{ass:stabilizability} due to a lack of knowledge of the real plant dynamics~\eqref{eq:plant}.
+In this case, the use of nonlinear MPC formulations with artificial reference \cite{limon_NMPCT_2018, kohler_AUT_2020}, could be used to provide convergence to the closest admissible reference trajectory to the given $r(k)$. \end{remark}

-\section{Numerical examples}
+\subsection{Numerical examples}

 This section contains numerical results showing the use of the proposed disturbance model for offset-free tracking of generic references.
 We start with an academic example, where we show that a proper (but generally impractical) choice of the disturbance model leads to a prediction error $e(k)$ that vanishes to~$0$, leading to perfect offset-free tracking.
 We then show a more realistic case study, where we showcase the good practical performance of the proposed disturbance scheme when compared to the classical constant disturbance model.
+The results highlight the practical merits of the theoretical results presented in Section~\ref{sec:problem}, in that good offset-free results can be obtained even if the satisfaction of Assumptions~\ref{ass:perfect-modeling},~\ref{ass:contr} and~\eqref{eq:e(k)_asympt} is not guaranteed \emph{a priori}.